-This chapter outlines national key performance indicators and outcome information which is reported annually to the Department of Health in Central Government.
+This chapter outlines national key performance indicators and outcome information which is reported annually to the Department of Health and Social Care in Central Government.
 This forms part of the much larger local performance management framework which is in place in Manchester to oversee Adult Social Care Performance.
 Further information on this is included below.

 ASCOF was first published in March 2011, and is reviewed annually to update the measures to reflect outcomes for adults and carers.

 An outcome is defined as the end result for an adult who has used local authority funded social care and support service.
 This could be, for example, receiving financial support, being admitted to a care home or being provided with information and advice.

 ASCOF enables the local authority to see how they are performing in implementing local changes required as a result of the Care Act 2014.
 This includes supporting people to maintain their independence and their connections to the community, and ensuring they have control over the care they receive.

 The Adult Social Care Outcomes Framework (ASCOF) is used both locally and nationally to:

 It provides comparable information on the outcomes and experiences of people who use adult social care, and carers.

 - Locally, the ASCOF provides councils with robust information that enables them to monitor the success of local interventions in improving outcomes, and to identify their priorities for making improvements.
 Local Authorities can also use ASCOF to inform outcome-based commissioning models.

 - Locally, it is also a useful resource for Health and Wellbeing boards who can use the information to inform their strategic planning and leadership role for local commissioning.